mottosso/rez-for-projects/README.md

 ![image](https://user-images.githubusercontent.com/2152766/56589571-6e0c7a00-65dd-11e9-8635-cf6c236718fd.png)

-An example and exploration of how and if [Rez](https://github.com/nerdvegas/rez) could be used to version both software and project configurations.
+An example and exploration of how and if [Rez](https://github.com/nerdvegas/rez) could be used to version both software and project configurations, on Windows, Linux and MacOS.

 - [Conversation on Google Groups](https://groups.google.com/forum/#!topic/rez-config/ni5CK2pxj38)